International Space Station program: Public opinion

 Critics also say that NASA is often casually credited with "spin-offs" (such as Velcro and portable computers) that were developed independently for other reasons.
 NASA maintains a list of spin-offs from the construction of the ISS, as well as from work performed on the ISS.

-In response to some of these criticisms, advocates of human space exploration say that criticism of the ISS programme is short-sighted, and that crewed space research and exploration have produced billions of dollars' worth of tangible benefits to people on Earth.
+In response to some of these criticisms, advocates of human space exploration say that criticism of the ISS program is short-sighted, and that crewed space research and exploration have produced billions of dollars' worth of tangible benefits to people on Earth.
 Jerome Schnee estimated that the indirect economic return from spin-offs of human space exploration has been many times the initial public investment.
 A review of the claims by the Federation of American Scientists argued that NASA's rate of return from spin-offs is actually "astoundingly bad", except for aeronautics work that has led to aircraft sales.

-It is therefore debatable whether the ISS, as distinct from the wider space programme, is a major contributor to society.
+It is therefore debatable whether the ISS, as distinct from the wider space program, is a major contributor to society.
 Some advocates argue that apart from its scientific value, it is an important example of international cooperation.
 Others claim that the ISS is an asset that, if properly leveraged, could allow more economical crewed Lunar and Mars missions.